TheTrio/SlickConvert/README.md

 ## When will SlickConvert be released for the public

 There is no fixed timeline for the release of SlickConvert.
-However, we're hoping to release SlickConvert for the public in the first week of January 2021
+However, we're hoping to release SlickConvert for the public by the end of 2021.

 ## Which version of Java do I need